jonasgroendahl/x-task/README.md

 This repository includes an OpenAPI specification that documents an external API.
 Note that we'll working with product data from the corporation with ID `1950`.
 Your first challenge is to:

 1. Review the API documentation to understand the available endpoints
-2. Implement a solution to fetch product data from the API
+2. Implement a solution to fetch product data for a given category from the API
 3. Display the products in a table with appropriate UI handling for loading and error states

 **Note**: We've included `@tanstack/react-query` as a dependency which may be helpful for managing API requests and data fetching, though you're welcome to use any approach you prefer.